medmax78/torbox/README.md

 * eth0 interface should be configured and set to use DHCP
 * Network Manager should be disabled or even completely uninstalled.
 Or it should not manage your WiFi.
+* You will need some libnl packages - consider installing libnl3-200 and libnl-genl-3-200 to allow hostapd operation.

 Now test it - insert SD, then power on and try to login to your system via SSH.